LitiumAB/Education/Developer Education/Tasks/Installation/README.md

     # Make sure your new directory is selected:
     cd C:\Temp\LitiumEducation

-    # Install a new Accelerator site using the Litium Accelerator template:
+    # Install a new Accelerator site using the Litium Accelerator template
+    # Adding the -test parameter will also add a test project for automated testing
+    # See the test project task for additional info
-    dotnet new litmvcacc
+    dotnet new litmvcacc -test
     ```

 ## Add docker support to the Accelerator